European Sporadic-E

 Band/Frequency Colour Key

-This map should not include any F2 propagation reports.
+It should not include any F2 propagation reports, but errors do creep in.
 Long distance Es on 6m are sometimes mis-reported as F2 contacts and vice-versa.
 To see long-distance contacts see the hemisphere “Es” maps.
+FM spots are provided courtesy of fmlist.org.

 NEW: View video of the last few hours’ activity webcam.io